turbonomic/tbutil/docs/K8S/INSTALL.md

 >
 > [turbo@node1 ~]$ <b>kubectl get pods | grep tbutil-hotwarm</b>
 > tbutil-hotwarm-85df445bfb-nzqv6   1/1   Running   0   25s </pre>

+  You may see a tbutil-{FLAVOUR} pod get created, then another and then the original one be deleted.
+Wait until this activity has settled down and you have a single "Running" POD with a state of "1/1".

 6. Open the bash shell in the pod using the commands:
     - `pod=$(kubectl get pods | awk '/tbutil-{FLAVOUR}/ {print $1}')`